dwisdom0/reddit-randomness/README.md

 * JanetGuzman (`Error:Banned`)

 I think there are a few NSFW subreddits in the results, even though I only queried r/random and not r/randnsfw.
-As a simple example, searching the data for "nsfw" shows that I got the subreddit nsfwanimegifs twice.
+As a simple example, searching the data for "nsfw" shows that I got the subreddit r/nsfwanimegifs twice.

 # License